-The following results show that locally-enhanced reflectivity features are not consistently related to heavy surface precipitation rates.
+280 The following results show that locally-enhanced reflectivity features are not consistently related to heavy surface precipitation rates.
 Most of the time, precipitation rates are low, even when locally-enhanced reflectivity features are present.
 Vertical cross sections from airborne and ground-based radars illustrate that the local enhancements in reflectivity within snow are tilted and smeared on the way to the surface.
-The lack of vertical continuity of reflectivity enhancements helps to explain the lack of relationship between local enhancements observed by radar and heavier surface snow rates.
+The lack of vertical continuity of reflectivity enhancements in snow helps to explain the lack of relationship between local enhancements observed by operational scanning radars and heavier surface snow rates.

-3.1 Enhanced reflectivity features in horizontal maps and their relation to surface snowfall rates
+285 3.1 Enhanced reflectivity features in horizontal maps and their relation to surface snowfall rates feature area \times time fraction and increasing precipitation rate, however this is not the case for the large sample size examined in this study.
+Most points (89.1%) are clustered in the lower left box where both area \times time fraction and precipitation rate are 290 low.
+There are some observations where the area \times time fraction and precipitation rate are high, however they only account for $\sim 1.5\%$ of the observations when the feature area \times time fraction is > 0.

 Figure 8a shows the 2D distribution of all features (faint + strong) area \times time fraction versus liquid equivalent precipitation rate.
 The quadrants in Fig. 8a are summarized in a bar chart in Fig. 8c.
-Considering the previous literature focused on snow banding in winter storms, we were expecting to see a trend in the joint distribution indicating a relationship between increasing feature area \times time fraction and increasing precipitation rate, however this is not the case for the large sample size examined in this study.
-Most points (89.1%) are clustered in the lower left box where both area \times time fraction and precipitation rate are low.
-There are some observations where the area \times time fraction and precipitation rate are high, however they only account for \sim 1.5% of the observations when the feature area \times time fraction is > 0.

-Heavy hourly snow rates in northeast US winter storms are rare.
-Over all the hourly observations presented here, heavy snow rates ($> 2.5 \text{ mm hr}^{-1}$) occurred < 4% of the time.
-This analysis indicates that anecdotal evidence from case studies in the literature showing a strong relation between heavier snow at the surface and enhanced reflectivity features aloft is not representative for a large sample size of 7606 hours, 264 storms, obtained over 11 years.
-Figure 8a,c indicates that equating snow bands with heavy snow will usually lead to over prediction of hourly snowfall rates.
+Considering the previous literature focused on snow banding in winter storms, we were expecting to see a trend in the joint distribution indicating a relationship between increasing in the literature showing a strong relation between heavier snow at the surface and enhanced reflectivity features aloft is not 295 representative for a large sample size of 7606 hours, 264 storms, obtained over 11 years.
+Figure 8a.c indicates that equating snow bands with heavy snow will usually lead to over prediction of hourly snowfall rates.
 Our large sample size shows that 3 out of 4 times situations with feature area \times time fractions > 0.5 have liquid equivalent snow rates < 2.5 mm hr-1.
-More hours with heavy snow at the surface occurred associated with smaller feature areas (364 hours) as compared to larger feature areas (113 hours).
+More hours with heavy snow at the surface occurred associated with smaller feature areas (364 hours) as compared to larger feature areas 300 (113 hours).